contactandyc/another-c-library/12_red_black_tree.md

 The above tree is a valid red black tree
 ```

-In the example below, H is erased (which is black) and replaced with I which doesn't have a child.
+In the example below, H is erased (which is black) and replaced with I, which doesn't have a child.
 The color must be fixed.

 ```bash
 $ $stla/bin/tree_operations -q ACBFHEGPNION